The door opens.

 A figure enters.

 No eyes.
 No mouth.
 No nose.
+Black hair.
+Red coat over white shirt.
+Boots.
+Same height as mine.

-My heart starts pounding.
+My heart hammers.

 I step right.
 It turns—not the head, the whole body—keeping me centered.